petsc/petsc/doc/developers/contributing.rst

 ===================
 We welcome corrections for our :doc:`documentation </developers/documentation>`.

-You can supply corrections to many web pages directly by clicking "Edit this page", on the lower right corner of the page, and making your edits, following the instructions to make a merge request, and following the :doc:`integration process </developers/integration>`.
+You can supply corrections to many web pages directly by clicking "Edit this page", on the upper right corner of the page, and making your edits, following the instructions to make a merge request, and following the :doc:`integration process </developers/integration>`.
 Add the label "docs-only".